3D Printing

 Versatile FDM for Balanced Size and Strength

-When projects demand a balance between part size, material strength, and ease of use, FDM (Fused Deposition Modeling) printers are the workhorses of the cosplay community.
-These machines extrude thermoplastic filament, layer by layer, to build parts.
-They are generally faster for larger objects than resin printers and offer a wider range of engineering-grade materials.
+FDM (Fused Deposition Modeling) printers are the workhorses of cosplay builds.
+They extrude thermoplastic filament layer by layer, run faster than resin on larger parts, and open up a wide range of engineering-grade materials.

 * Beginner Note: Achieving good bed adhesion is critical for successful FDM prints.
 Ensure your build plate is clean (IPA wipes work well for PEI sheets) and level.
 Adjusting initial layer height and temperature can prevent warping, especially with materials like PETG.